Scuttlebuns/minesweeper/README.md

 │   └── signup.html             # Registration page
 │
 ├── IMAGES/
-│   ├── fresnostate_logo.png    # Fresno State logo used in the header
+│   ├── logo.png                # Logo used in the header
 │   └── profile_picture.jpg     # Profile picture for the Contact page
 │
 ├── JS/